 With my next trip to Munich a matter of weeks away and me unable to contain my excitement, now seemed like the perfect time to highlight another Must See on my travel bucket list.
+And visit the Chiemsee we did!
 For this month’s Must See travel feature we’re traveling a bit southeast of Munich to the Chiemsee!

 On our first trip to Munich some years back, we traveled by car to Salzburg with friends.
 As we passed a seemingly unending body of water on the left side of the car, one of our friends turned to my husband and I in the backseat.
 “That’s the Bavarian sea,” she said, with a smile.
 She meant the Chiemsee.